 We do appreciate their specified quiet hours between 11:00 pm to 7:00 am.
 Checkout time is 11:00 am.

 Though it’s not a bad or unsafe campground, Joshua Tree Lake Campground needs some maintenance upkeep and updating.
-Their added fees (WiFi, pets, children, etc.) on top of their rates make it an expensive stay.
-But, I guess if you’re pressed to stay near Joshua Tree National Park and need campground amenities, just be prepared.
+Their added fees (WiFi, pets, children, etc.) on top of their rates make it quite an expensive stay for what it is.
+But, I guess if you’re pressed to stay near Joshua Tree National Park and need campground amenities, this out-of-the-way campground may be what you’re looking for.